melzismn/fmap/README.md

 # Functional Maps example code

-This is the Repository for the Functional Maps framework implemented with Tensorflow.
-Please run it on binder.
+This example is a short demo of the Functional Maps framework implemented in Tensorflow (run it with binder).
+This demo is part of the 3DV 2021 Tutorial "Spectral Geometry in practice".

 Click on the following Binder button to lunch the environment for the exercises: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/melzismn/fmap/master)